Overview of Cloud Threats Category

 Supported devices and log types

-The following section describes the required data needed by all rule sets in the Cloud Threats category.
+The following sections describe the required data needed by rule sets in the Cloud Threats category.

 All rule sets